 I am so excited about how these recycled crafts for kids turned out!
 Recycled paper seed bombs are simple, and inexpensive to create, but a perfect hand made gift.
 I teach kindergarten so I wanted to find a craft that children could take home and give as a gift for Father’s day.
 However, these seed bombs are a perfect gift or activity – especially in the spring.

-We started by using a huge bag of shredded recycled paper from our school office.
+We started by using a huge bag of shredded recycled paper from our school office, but any paper ready to be recycled will work.

 Next, we added warm water and let the paper soak.
 Once the paper had sat for a bit, I used a hand mixer and blended the paper down to a pulp.
 We then used a strainer to get a lot of the water out.